prSalva11/java-concurrency/Terminology.md

 ### synchronized block:
 Synchronized block is a built-in locking mechanism for enforcing atomicity.
 It has two parts: one is a reference to the object which serves as a lock and other is the block of code to be guarded by this lock.

+### Reentrancy:
+Reentrancy means that locks are acquired on a per-thread basis rather than per-invocation basis.
+Reentrancy is implemented by associating with each lock an acquisition count and an owning thread.